-Normal activities may resume 12 - 18 hours after the procedure when the local anaesthetic has worn off.
+Normal activities may resume 24 hours after the procedure when the local anaesthetic has worn off.

-You may experience common side-effects such as rashes on the injection site/s, redness and flushed sensation in face, or generalised body rash, redness and warmth.
+You may experience common side-effects such as rashes on the injection site/s, redness and flushed sensation in the face, or generalised body rash, redness and warmth.
 These are common reactions to cortisone injections which resolve spontaneously.
-For itchiness, most people are able to manage it with over-the-counter antihistamine medications.
+For itchiness, most people can manage with over-the-counter antihistamine medications.